 i.
-The cost of the first level screening shall be covered under the student's regular Plan psychology benefits either directly to the student (if upfront payment) or directly to RCSD (if covered under their own Learning Assessment Fund) unless the student has already claimed the maximum psychology benefit, in which case 80% of the cost of the first level screening will be covered by the LDA Fund.
+The cost of the first level screening shall be covered under the student's regular Plan psychology benefits either directly to the student (if upfront payment) or directly to CAL (if covered under their own Learning Assessment Fund) unless the student has already claimed the maximum psychology benefit, in which case 80% of the cost of the first level screening will be covered by the LDA Fund.

 d.
-RCSD Full Screening
+CAL Full Screening

-In the case where RCSD covers the upfront cost of a student's testing:
+In the case where CAL covers the upfront cost of a student's testing:

-i.
-The first portion up to \$700 shall be reimbursed directly to RCSD as part of the student's regular Plan psychology benefit ii.
-The remaining balance of the 80% cost shall be reimbursed by the UVSS LDA Fund

-5. Dispersing Funds from the LDA Fund
+- i.
+The first portion up to \$700 shall be reimbursed directly to CAL as part of the student's regular Plan psychology benefit - The remaining balance of the 80% cost shall be reimbursed by the UVSS LDA Fund v.
+Dispersing Funds from the LDA Fund

 - a.
-RCSD will put forward the request for funding, indicating the cost without the student's identifying information. - b.
+CAL will put forward the request for funding, indicating the cost without the student's identifying information. - b.
 The Director of Finance and Operations and the Executive Director will sign off on the form and submit a check request to Accounting for processing - c.
-All cheques are to be written directly to Pacific Blue Cross - d.
-Accounting will process the check and send it via campus mail with the attached documentation back to RCSD - e.
-RCSD will complete the file and send it along with the check to Pacific Blue Cross - f.
-Pacific Blue Cross will reimburse the paying party, be it the student or RCSD directly - g.
-RCSD will notify the UVSS once the claim has been settled

-6. Approval, Processing & Confidentiality:

-Claims for this benefit will be reviewed and approved on a case-by-case basis by the UVSS, maintaining the strictest privacy and confidentiality.
+All cheques are to be written directly to the health plan broker - d.
+Accounting will process the check and send it via campus mail with the attached documentation back to CAL. - e.
+CAL will complete the file and send it along with the check to the health plan broker. - f.
+The health plan broker will reimburse the paying party, be it the student or CAL directly - g.
+CAL will notify the UVSS once the claim has been settled. - i.
+Approval, Processing & Confidentiality: Claims for this benefit will be reviewed and approved on a case-by-case basis by the UVSS, maintaining the strictest privacy and confidentiality. - ii.
+Reporting